massimilianobaldo/massimilianobaldo.github.io/README.md

 This is the hosting of my personal web site.

-Is a personalspace where I can enjoy myself in web developing and talknig about me
+It's a personal space where I can enjoy myself in web developing and talknig about me

 # TODO
 1. Modifing the projects.html